vincios/rpi-setup-old/Pi Configurations - 1. General Setup.md

 4. Copy the `docker-compose.yml` and `.env` files from the server to the worker host

 > [!TIP]
-> If you can SSH your server, you can use [SCP](https://www.freecodecamp.org/news/scp-linux-command-example-how-to-ssh-file-transfer-from-remote-to-local/) to transfer files from the server.
+> If you can SSH your server, you can use [SCP](https://www.freecodecamp.org/news/scp-linux-command-example-how-to-ssh-file-transfer-from-remote-to-local/) to transfer files.

 5. Remove `immich-server`, `redis`, and `database` services from `docker-compose.yml`